Ciaran-OBrien/FYP/README.md

-# Final Year Project Interim Submission
+# Final Year Project - Submission

-Included are all relavent files to my submisison of my interim report.
+Included are all relavent files to my final submisison

 There are two three folders